AUTHOR: Stacey Forrester

 Do I know how to promote consent culture at shows?

-There is no shame in staying in on NYE or other nights.
+There is no shame in staying in.
 Listen to your body!
 There will always be another show and another party.
-Don’t forget to pick up your favorite snacks, que up your favorite, music or books and get cozy.
+Don’t forget to pick up your favourite snacks, que up your favourite, music or books and get cozy.

 What do I need to bring tonight?